willferreira/multilabel-stance-detection/README.md

 The paper explores methods of performing multilabel stance detection with reference to three multilabel datasets.
 The datasets cannot be provided with this code due to licensing conditions, and should be requested from the relevant authors:

 1. The Brexit Blog Corpus (BBC): Vasiliki  Simaki,  Carita  Paradis,  and  Andreas  Kerren.2017.
 Stance classification in texts from blogs onthe 2016 british referendum.
-InSPECOM.
+In SPECOM.

 2. US Election Twitter Corpus (ETC): Parinaz  Sobhani,  Diana  Inkpen,  and  Xiaodan  Zhu.2019.
 Exploring  deep  neural  networks  for  multi-target stance detection.Computational Intelligence,35(1):82–97.